AgileWatts: An Energy-Efficient CPU Core Idle-State Architecture for Latency-Sensitive Server Applications: Motivation

 \section{Motivation}

 \CZeroW[0]{$4$W\xspace} \COneW[0]{$1.44$W\xspace} \COneT[0]{$2\mu$s\xspace} \CSixW[0]{$0.1$W\xspace}

-Before diving into details, we analyze the opportunity that a new, agile deep idle state holds for datacenter processors.
+Before diving into details, we analyze the opportunity of a new, agile deep idle state for datacenter processors.

-As discussed in \autoref{sec:intro}, servers running latency-critical applications, usually operate at low load, and the workload characteristics prevent modern cores from entering deep idle states during quiet periods.
-Previous work showed that, for a key-value store (e.g., Memcached \cite{jose2011memcached}) workload, cores never go to a C-state deeper than $C1$ (the shallowest C-state, shown in \autoref{tab:c-states}) when running at $20\%$ or higher load~\cite{chou2016dynsleep, lo2014towards} (our experimental analysis of this workload in \autoref{sec:evaluation} confirms this observation).
-A search workload was shown to be slightly more efficient, with cores reaching deeper C-states for $20\%$ of the time at $25\%$ load, but only $5\%$ of the time at $50\%$ load, thus still spending $55\%$ and $45\%$ of the time in $C1$ C-state, respectively~\cite{lo2014towards}.
-These examples point to a large opportunity to design a new C-state that has latency similar to $C1$ but much lower idle power than the \COneW of $C$1.
+It is well known that servers running latency-critical applications usually operate at low utilization $5\%$--$25\%$~\hjj{\cite{lo2014towards,B1,B2,B3,B4,meisner2009powernap}} to \hj{keep} tail latency \hj{under control}.
+It is also understood that \hj{dynamic} workload behavior prevents modern cores from entering deep idle states during \hj{idle} periods \hj{of such application}.
+Previous work \hj{shows} that, for a key-value store (e.g., Memcached \cite{jose2011memcached}) workload, cores never enter a C-state deeper than $C1$ (the shallowest C-state, see \autoref{tab:c-states}) when running at $20\%$ or higher load~\cite{chou2016dynsleep, lo2014towards} (our experiments in \autoref{sec:evaluation} confirm this).
+A search workload is slightly more efficient, with cores reaching deeper C-states $20\%$ of the time at $25\%$ load, but only $5\%$ of the time at $50\%$ load, thus still spending $55\%$ and $45\%$ of the time in $C1$, respectively~\cite{lo2014towards}.
+These examples point to a large opportunity for a new C-state that has \hj{a transition} latency similar to $C1$ but much lower idle power than the \COneW of $C$1.

-Since the deepest C-state is $C6$ (\autoref{tab:c-states}), we can estimate an upper bound on the average power (AvgP) savings opportunity by considering the ideal case of a deep idle state with the same transition latency as $C1$ (i.e., \COneT) and the same power consumption of $C6$, i.e., \CSixW per core as in \autoref{eq:ideal-savings}.
+Since the deepest C-state is $C6$ (\autoref{tab:c-states}), we estimate an upper bound of the average power (AvgP) savings for the ideal case of a deep idle state with the latency of $C1$ (i.e., \COneT) and the power of $C6$, i.e., \CSixW per core, using Eq.~\ref{eq:ideal-savings}.

-$R_{C_i}$ denotes the residency at power state $Ci$, i.e., the percentage of the total time the CPU core spends in power state $Ci$. $P_{C_i}$ denotes the average CPU core power consumption in power state $Ci$ (reported in \autoref{tab:c-states}).
+$R_{C_i}$ denotes the residency at power state $Ci$, i.e., the fraction of time a CPU core spends in state $Ci$. $P_{C_i}$ denotes the average CPU core power in state $Ci$ (reported in~\autoref{tab:c-states}).